Student Clubs and Organizations

 The Chamber Singers are an auditioned group that specializes in choral works in all styles from the 16th century to the contemporary period.

-The purpose of Chorale is to bring singing opportunities to the students of Eureka College.
+The purpose of the Chorale is to bring singing opportunities to the students of Eureka College.
 We sing a variety of songs for the singers and our audience to enjoy.

 Impressions is a magazine that is published yearly of original writing by students and other Eureka College members under the advisement of interested faculty members and edited by students.

-Pegasus, the campus newspaper, includes news, sports, features, editorials, and entertainment.
+Pegasus, the campus online newspaper, includes news, sports, features, editorials, and entertainment.
 It represents the entire College community; the newspaper items reflect the views and activities of students, faculty, administration, and alumni.
 It also reports news from other colleges that affect college students.

 Academic Organizations